kilazz/CryWatchdog/README.md

 # CryWatchdog

-**CryWatchdog** is a comprehensive utility designed for technical art pipelines, specifically tailored to maintain the integrity of game projects CryEngine
+**CryWatchdog** utility designed for technical art pipelines, specifically tailored to maintain the integrity of game projects CryEngine

 ### 👁️ Real-time Reference Patcher (Watchdog)
 *   **Live Monitoring:** Automatically detects when files (textures, models, scripts) are renamed or moved within the project directory.